kunaldoliya90/WorkIndia_Assignment_NodeJS/README.md

 ```

-### Technologies Used
+### Technologies Utilized

-- Node.js: For backend logic
-- Express.js: Web framework for building the RESTful API
-- MySQL: Database for storing train, user, and booking data
+- **MySQL**: Relational database used for storing user information, train schedules, and booking data.
+- **Node.js**: Backend runtime environment enabling the server-side logic and API management.
+- **Express.js**: A lightweight framework that facilitates the creation of the RESTful API.
-- JWT: For authentication and authorization
+- **JWT (JSON Web Token)**: For secure user authentication and authorization processes.
-- bcrypt: For hashing the passwords
+- **bcrypt**: Encryption library used for securely hashing user passwords.
-- dotenv: For managing environment variables
+- **dotenv**: Manages environment variables for secure configuration and deployment.

-### Future Enhancements

-- Add frontend interface using React or Angular
-- Implement seat selection
-- Add email notifications for booking confirmations
-- Integrate payment gateway

-### Contributing

-Feel free to fork the repository and make your contributions via pull requests.
-Any enhancements, bug fixes, or suggestions are welcome!

 # photos of the project